GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/faq/testing-faq/index.md

 **Is there a volume threshold for testing, for example, control group ratios versus modes ratios?
 Do you have additional guidance on valuable KPIs to test beyond the CMA's testing guidance?**

-You can draft these volume/scale requirements in your Integration Plan; we will work with you to align on the scale required given your business model.
-You can include specific metrics and tests in your Testing Plan.
-Please keep in mind that the Testing Plan should take into account Mode A and Mode B of Chrome-facilitated testing.
+You can draft these volume / scale requirements in your integration plan.
+We will work with you to align on the scale required given your business model.
+You can include specific metrics and tests in your testing plan.
+Please keep in mind that the testing plan should take into account Mode A and Mode B of Chrome-facilitated testing.
 We can provide feedback on these once you submit them.

 **What types of publisher inventory integrations are supported by Protected Audience and TOPICS testing?**